Adaptive Deep Neural Network Inference Optimization with EENet: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have shown unprecedented success in various fields such as computer vision and NLP, thanks to the advances in computation technologies (GPUs, TPUs) and the increasing amount of available data to train large and complicated DNNs.
-However, these models usually have very high computational cost, which leads to many practical challenges in deployment on edge computing applications, especially for edge clients with limited resources such as smartphones, IoT devices, and embedded devices~\citep{goodfellow2016deep,adaptive_laskar,ddnoce}.
-With this motivation, there has been a significant research focus on improving computational efficiency of DNN models, especially at inference time.
-To this end, several efficient techniques, such as model quantization~\citep{quant}, neural network pruning~\citep{prune}, knowledge distillation~\citep{know_dist} and early exiting~\citep{branchynet}, have been introduced in the literature.
-Among these, early exiting has emerged as an efficient and customizable approach for deploying complex DNNs on edge devices, thanks to modular implementation and flexibility in terms of supporting multi-fidelity application scenarios.
+Deep neural networks (DNNs) have shown unprecedented success in various fields such as computer vision and natural language processing, thanks to the advances in computation technologies (GPUs, TPUs) and the increasing amount of available data to train very large and deep neural networks.
+However, these models usually have very high computational costs, which leads to many practical challenges in deployment and inference on edge computing applications, especially for edge clients with limited resources such as smartphones, IoT devices, and embedded devices~\cite{goodfellow2016deep,adaptive_laskar,ddnoce}.
+Significant research has been dedicated to improving the computational efficiency of DNN models through training phase optimizations, such as model quantization and deep compression~\cite{quant}, neural network pruning~\cite{prune,lottery}, knowledge distillation~\cite{know_dist}, and multi-exit DNNs~\cite{msdnet,branchynet}.
+Among these, multi-exit DNNs stand out as a promising technique since they enable adaptive inference with early exiting to reduce inference latency based on the available budget of the deployed device~\cite{adaptive_laskar}.